 Maximum contributions for each employee up to 75 years of age, including “salary sacrifice” (needs to be proactive) and superannuation guarantee payments without incurring excess concessional contributions tax: $30,000*

-Between 65 – 74 years must satisfy the work test and only contributions received before the 28th day after the end of the month in which member turns 75 are deductible.
+Condition: Over 65 years must satisfy the work test, over 70 years work test applies and only contributions received before the 28th day after the end of the month in which member turns 75 are deductible.

 - The individual must notify the fund of intention to claim a deduction (form NAT 71121) and the fund must acknowledge the notice.

 - Contribution cannot create or increase a loss (deduction cannot exceed taxable income).

 - Over 65 years must satisfy work test.